What is Partner Strategy in Channel Management?

 Best Practices (Do's)

-- Invest in Partner Enablement: Provide partners with tools and training.
-This helps them succeed in selling.
+- Invest in Partner Enablement: Provide partners with tools and training, helping them succeed in selling.

-- Communicate Regularly: Maintain open and frequent communication.
-Share updates and gather feedback.
+- Communicate Regularly: Maintain open and frequent communication, sharing updates and gathering feedback.

-- Offer Incentives: Reward partners for their performance.
-This motivates them to achieve more.
+- Offer Incentives: Reward partners for their performance, motivating them to achieve more.

-- Simplify Deal Registration: Make it easy for partners to register deals.
-This protects their sales efforts.
+- Simplify Deal Registration: Make it easy for partners to register deals, protecting their sales efforts.

-- Provide Co-Selling Support: Actively participate in joint sales efforts.
-Help partners close deals.
+- Provide Co-Selling Support: Actively participate in joint sales efforts, helping partners close deals.

-- Use a Partner Portal: Offer a central place for resources.
-This streamlines partner access to information.
+- Use a Partner Portal: Offer a central place for resources, streamlining partner access to information.

 Pitfalls (Don'ts)

-- Lack of Clear Vision: Do not start without defined goals.
-This leads to aimless partnerships.
+- Lack of Clear Vision: Starting without defined goals leads to aimless partnerships.

-- Poor Partner Selection: Choosing the wrong partners can waste resources.
-Vetting is crucial.
+- Poor Partner Selection: Choosing the wrong partners can waste resources, making vetting crucial.

-- Insufficient Support: Partners will disengage without proper help.
-Provide consistent assistance.
+- Insufficient Support: Partners will disengage without proper help; consistent assistance is vital.

 - Complex Processes: Overly complicated deal registration or onboarding frustrates partners.
-Keep it simple.
+Simplicity is key.

 - Ignoring Feedback: Not listening to partners can damage trust.
-Value their insights.
+Valuing their insights is important.

 - Channel Conflict: Competing with partners alienates them.
 Define clear boundaries.